This is my honest Amtrack Coast Starlight Review after taking the train Northbound in 2021.

 Yes!!

 The views are just spectacular – passing farmland, coastline, endless trees and mountains.
-The comfortable seating meant I got a good night’s sleep and had some enjoyable hours watching Netflix which I had downloaded before leaving.
+The comfortable seating meant I got a good night’s sleep and had some enjoyable hours watching Netflix, which I had downloaded before leaving.
 Note that WiFi is only available for those in business or first class.

 Amtrack’s viewing deck provided a change of scenery on the train and an excuse to stretch my legs.
-I also liked using the tables in the dining car to eat during meal times as it’s more comfortable than at your seat.
+I also liked using the tables in the dining car to eat during meal times as it’s more comfortable than in your seat.

 I actually can’t believe how cheap the tickets are for this journey.
 The Amtrak Coast Starlight is not just a form of transport but also an experience in its own right and a great way to take in the vast beauty of the West Coast of the USA.